jasonraimondi/jasonraimondi.com/content/posts/2021-11-08-connecting-hardhat-and-ethers-to-sveltekit/index.md

 }
 ```

-If you happen to know how to type `window.ethereum` better than `any`, please shoot me a tweet at {{< twitter >}} and let me know.
-I tried to find actual typings and was unsuccessful.

 ### Save our client

 Now that we have connected our Svelte application to metamask, let's save our work.